HIV prevention

 What is HIV?

 HIV stands for Human Immunodeficiency Virus.
 It is a virus that attacks and weakens the immune system.
-If it is left untreated, HIV causes so much damage that the body is no longer able to defend itself.
+If it is left untreated, HIV causes so much damage to the immune system that the body is no longer able to defend itself from infections.

 AIDS is a term that is now being used less and less.
-The term more frequently used nowadays is ‘Advance HIV disease’.
+The term more frequently used nowadays is Advanced HIV Disease (AHD).

 AIDS stands for Acquired Immune Deficiency Syndrome and is seen by the appearance of the opportunistic infections that are a result of untreated HIV infection.
 HIV is the virus that can lead to AIDS.

-If you are diagnosed with HIV early, and respond well to treatment, you are far less likely to develop Advance HIV Disease (AIDS).
+If you are diagnosed with HIV early, and respond well to treatment, you are far less likely to develop AHD (AIDS).

-As treatment for HIV infection has become more and more effective, most people now living with HIV are on treatment and are able to live long and healthy lives and far fewer people in the UK are now given an Advance HIV Disease diagnosis.
+As treatment for HIV infection has become more and more effective, most people now living with HIV are on treatment and are able to live long and healthy lives and far fewer people in the UK are now given an AHD diagnosis.

 How is HIV passed on during sex?

-HIV is most likely to be passed on when someone who has HIV (HIV+) who is not on HIV treatment/medication has penetrative sex without using a condom with someone who does not have HIV (HIV negative).
+HIV is most likely to be passed on when someone who is has HIV (HIV-positive or HIV+) who is not on HIV treatment or medication has penetrative sex without using a condom with someone who does not have HIV (HIV-negative).
 This means that the person without HIV is exposed to the virus.

-*If someone who is HIV positive is on and responds well to HIV treatment and has a fully suppressed viral load (often referred to as an undetectable viral load) and has no STIs, it means that they cannot pass on HIV to another person, even if they have unprotected sex.
+*If someone who is HIV+ is on, and responds well to, HIV treatment, and has a fully suppressed viral load (often referred to as an undetectable viral load) and has no STIs, it means that they cannot pass on HIV to another person, even if they have unprotected sex.
 Use of condoms, however is an effective way to prevent HIV from being passed on.

 What body fluids cause HIV to spread?